openenergymonitor/guide/source/integrations/lightwaverf.markdown

 ## Hardware

 An OOK transmitter can easily be added to the emonPi.
 We stock [OOK transmitter modules in the OpenEnergyMonitor store](http://shop.openenergymonitor.com/ook-on-off-keying-transmitter-433mhz/).

 See [emonPi Technical Hardware Wiki](http://wiki.openenergymonitor.org/index.php?title=EmonPi#OOK) for details how to retrofit OOK TX module to existing emonPi's.

+{% img /images/integrations/ook.jpg 200 %}

 ![emonPi LightWaveRF](/images/integrations/lwrf.png)